Wm. Knabe & Co.: Today

-In early 2006, Samick Music Corporation, distributor for Samick in the United States and Canada announced they had started building a 210000 sqft distribution center and factory in Gallatin, Tennessee where they plan to manufacture Knabe as well as J. P. Pramberger lines beginning late 2006 or early 2007.
+In early 2006, Samick Music Corporation, distributor for Samick in the United States and Canada, announced it had started building a 210000 sqft distribution center and factory in Gallatin, Tennessee, where they plan to manufacture Knabe and J. P. Pramberger lines beginning in late 2006 or early 2007.

-Elvis Presley's white 1912 Knabe was auctioned on eBay August 10–20, 2017.
+Elvis Presley's white 1912 Knabe was auctioned on eBay on August 10–20, 2017.

-In the late 20th Century, the abandoned Baltimore Knabe factory at Eutaw and West streets was razed to make way for the Baltimore Ravens' football stadium.
+In the late 20th century, the abandoned Baltimore Knabe factory at Eutaw and West Streets was razed to make way for the Baltimore Ravens' football stadium.
 A sidewalk keyboard mosaic on the southwest corner of the stadium honors the Knabe legacy.
 The cupola that was located atop the factory now stands on the grounds of the Baltimore Museum of Industry.